hangfei/SoftwareEngineering/hw2/writeup.md

 CIS573 HW2
 ========

-#####In Step 2, which refactoring pattern did you use to address the duplicate code in MainActivity and GameActivity?
+#####1.
+In Step 2, which refactoring pattern did you use to address the duplicate code in MainActivity and GameActivity?
 I used pull up mehthod refactoring pattern to address the problem.

-#####In Step 3, which two code smells (from the ones discussed in class) are exhibited by GameView via its use of separate ArrayLists to represent the x- and y-coordinates of the stroke points?
+#####2.
+In Step 3, which two code smells (from the ones discussed in class) are exhibited by GameView via its use of separate ArrayLists to represent the x- and y-coordinates of the stroke points?
 - Primitive obssession
 - Duplicate code

-#####In Step 6, where was the duplicate code that you refactored, and which refactoring pattern did you use?
+#####3.
+In Step 6, where was the duplicate code that you refactored, and which refactoring pattern did you use?
 - Constructor()
   - There are duplicate code for creating image.
 So I create a method to wrap these two statements.
 Instead of calling them twice, now only need to call the newly create method init().
 - onTouchEvent()